-- The declaration is noted in the minutes. - The designated or alternate representative may remain in the room during any discussion and decision-making relevant to the area of conflict if s/he wishes; however, s/he will NOT participate in any discussion or decision-making pertaining to area of conflict. - In the event that the designated or alternate representative chooses to excuse her/himself from the room during said discussion or decision-making processes, her/his decision and the duration of her/his absence is noted in the minutes.
+- The declaration is noted in the minutes. - The designated or alternate representative may remain in the room during any discussion and decision-making relevant to the area of conflict if she/he/they wishes; however, she/he/they will NOT participate in any discussion or decision-making pertaining to area of conflict. - In the event that the designated or alternate representative chooses to excuse her/him/them self from the room during said discussion or decision-making processes, her/his/their decision and the duration of her/his/their absence is noted in the minutes.